PAG invests ₹2,366 crore in Edelweiss Wealth Management

 Puneet Dhawan of Accor is brimming with ideas on ways to revive the hospitality sector

+Edelweiss will continue to hold about 38.5 per cent stake in EWM as earlier envisaged, with the option to increase it further to up to about 44 per cent.

-PAG Group and Edelweiss Financial Services Ltd will be the shareholders in EWM, of which PAG will hold a controlling stake
+PAG and Edelweiss will work together towards demerger and the eventual listing of the business.

-“The primary capital infusion in the EWM business from PAG will further strengthen the equity base of EWM and ensure availability of growth capital,” it further said.
+“PAG’s primary capital infusion into the wealth business will further strengthen the equity base and provide growth capital,” the statement said, adding that it also provides the Edelweiss Group with with growth capital.

+“The focus will be on strengthening the leadership position in businesses such as alternatives asset management and asset reconstruction while further enhancing the retail expansion through housing credit, SME credit, life and general insurance and mutual funds,” it further said.

 In August 2020, PAG and Edelweiss had announced the strategic investment for a 51 per cent stake sale in EWM.